Charitable Gift Annuity

 Glenmary has an annuity program that many donors find beneficial and meaningful.
 With an annuity you can fulfill your charitable goals while also maintaining needed income.

-A charitable gift annuity is a gift made to The Glenmary Home Missioners, cash or appreciated property, that can provide you with a secure source of fixed income (with rates based on your age) for the rest of your life.
+A charitable gift annuity is a donation made to The Glenmary Home Missioners, cash or appreciated property, that can provide you with a secure source of fixed income (with rates based on your age) for the rest of your life.
 Donors 60 or older can set up an annuity with Glenmary.
+For a two-life annuity, the youngest donor must meet the minimum age requirement.
 The minimum amount for a Glenmary gift annuity is $5,000.00.